 Tumors in the appendix are very rare, and cancer of the appendix is even rarer.
-Patients usually don’t even notice that they have tumors in the appendix until it causes a blockage, or if it is found when the patient undergoes imaging tests.
+Patients usually don’t even notice that they have tumors in the appendix until it causes a blockage or when the patient undergoes imaging tests.

 If a patient has a tumor or cancer in their appendix, the usual process would be to just take out the appendix completely.
 However, if tests show that the growth is cancerous, a patient might undergo more tests to ensure that cancer has not yet spread to other parts of the body.